 Traveling before the blog

 I’d traveled for 7 years before the blog started.
 I backpacked my way around South America, I visited historical sites in Europe and natural wonders of Asia.
-On my travels I listened to knowledgable guides, partied at hostels, spent days on the beach and did everything you are probably doing on your own holidays.
+On my travels, I listened to knowledgeable guides, partied at hostels, spent days on the beach and did everything you are probably doing on your own holidays.

 I was deciding when and where I want to eat, sleep, drink, and whether to take a photo or not.